umbraco/UmbracoExamine.PDF/README.md

 ## Known issues

-The implementation of `IPdfTextExtractor` in this library is using PDFSharp and some custom logic and does not deal with Unicode text and therefore some PDF texts cannot be read and will result in 'junk' strings being read.
+The implementation of `IPdfTextExtractor` is `PdfSharpTextExtractor` in this library which uses PDFSharp to extract the bytes to convert to text but that implementation doesn't deal well with Unicode text which means when some PDF files are read, the result will be 'junk' strings.

 It is certainly possible to replace the `IPdfTextExtractor` using your own composer like

 ```cs
 composition.RegisterUnique<IPdfTextExtractor, MyCustomSharpTextExtractor>();